Homebrew/homebrew-cask/CONTRIBUTING.md

 cask-repair <outdated_cask>
 ```

 If there is a more complicated change, or there is a case where `cask-repair` fails (for example, where a Cask uses a [`url do` block](https://github.com/Homebrew/homebrew-cask/blob/60531a2812005dd5f17dc92f3ce7419af3c5d019/Casks/audacity.rb#L5#L15) or the [`language` stanza](https://github.com/Homebrew/homebrew-cask/blob/306b8fbd9502036f1ca742f70c569d8677b62403/Casks/firefox.rb#L4L74)), you can also follow the steps in [Adding a Cask](doc/development/adding_a_cask.md) to do the same thing manually.
-Remember to update the `version` and `shasum` values, as well as the appcast [`checkpoint`](doc/cask_language_reference/stanzas/appcast.md), if there is one.
+Remember to update the `version` and `shasum` values.

 ## Getting Set Up To Contribute